Iceberg With Sunset in the Background, Hubbard Glacier, Alaska

 9. Catch the Sun Setting — If It Does

-The "midnight sun" phenomenon is inextricable from summer vacations in Alaska, particularly if you visit around the summer solstice on June 21, or travel to destinations far north such as Barrow.
-One of the reasons visiting Alaska during the summer is so incredible, whether you take a glacier hike or go fly-fishing, is that you can expect at least 16-18 hours of bright sunshine per day.
+The midnight sun phenomenon is inextricable from summer vacations in Alaska, particularly if you visit around the summer solstice on June 21, or travel to destinations far north, such as Utqiaġvik.
+One of the reasons visiting Alaska during the summer is so incredible, featuring a glacier hike or fly-fishing, is that you can expect at least 16-18 hours of bright sunshine per day.

 With this being said, Alaska summer sunsets are incredible, even if you have to stay up late to see them.
-Whether you watch the sun set into the sea from Kincaid Park near Anchorage or see Fire Island live up to its name as colors blaze in the sky above it, you'll never regret waiting for the sun to set in Alaska in the summer.
-Plus, if you visit later in the summer, namely during the months of July and August, the sun can set as "early" as 10 or 11 p.m.!
+Watch the sun set into the sea from Kincaid Park near Anchorage, or see Fire Island live up to its name as colors blaze in the sky above it.
+If you visit later in the summer, namely during July and August, the sun can set as "early" as 10 or 11 p.m.
+You'll never regret waiting for the sun to set in Alaska in the summer.

 RELATED ARTICLES